Krunklehorn/io-scene-gzrs2/README.md

 10. Export as "\<name of your map\>_\<name of the object\>.elu" to the same directory as your map.
     * For example: TestMap_Test_Flag.elu
 11. Export and test.
 At this point you should have a basic flag to play with.
-    * Flags have extra properties for controlling their movement.
-These properties are written to "flag.xml" during map export.
+    * Map export writes extra properties to "flags.xml" for controlling flag movement.
-    * Wind direction and power do what you expect them to, but "Random" seems to be the only wind type that works properly.
+    * Wind direction and power behave as expected, but "Random" is the only wind type that works properly.
-    * Flag objects don't collide with world geometry, but the limiter can define an axis-aligned field for simple interactions.
+    * Flag objects don't collide with the world, but the limiter can define an axis-aligned field to help that.
-    * Flags are more interesting when they brush up against window shutters or drape down onto the floor.
+    * Flags are more interesting when they brush against window shutters or drape onto the floor.
 Get creative!

 *Pro Tip: Painting with the brush tools may end up smearing the colors causing vertices to change their behavior.
 Make use of the Vertex Selection Mask and Set Vertex Colors (Ctrl + X) tools for better control.*